Rodolfo Amoedo

 Rodolfo Amoedo (11 December 1857 – 31 May 1941) was a Brazilian painter, designer and decorator.
+He is the Patron of the 32nd chair of the Brazilian Academy of Fine Arts.

 Biography

 His interest in art and decoration began when a family friend invited him to do work on the now defunct Teatro São Pedro.
 In 1873, he enrolled at the "Liceu de Artes e Ofícios do Rio de Janeiro", where he studied with Victor Meirelles.
 The following year, he transferred to the Academia Imperial de Belas Artes.
 His teachers there included João Zeferino da Costa, Agostinho José da Mota and the sculptor Francisco Manuel Chaves Pinheiro.
 In 1878, his painting on the O Sacrifício de Abel narrowly won him a travel fellowship to study in Europe.